DivyaGandreti/Python-Basics/README.md

 # Python-Basics

-This is about python basics like types, expressions and variables.
+This is about python basics like data types, expressions and variables.